bcdev/snap-cawa/src/main/resources/doc/cawa_products.rst

 - windspeed at 10m, u-component
 - windspeed at 10m, v-component

+As said, the way of providing these prior variables to the algorithms is somewhat arbitrary.
-As said, in the CAWA TCWV processing on the BC Calvalus cluster, these variables were taken from available ERA-Interim reanalysis datasets.
-The ERA-Interim data extraction and preparation was done with specific scripts which were developed in the frame of other projects and which are running on Calvalus only.
-They are not part of the CAWA software.
+In the CAWA TCWV processing on the BC Calvalus cluster, the variables were taken from available ERA-Interim reanalysis datasets.
+The ERA-Interim data extraction and preparation was done with specific scripts which were developed in the frame of other projects and which are running on Calvalus, making use of the collection of Climate Data Operators (CDO) developed at Max-Planck-Institute for Meteorology Hamburg [`15 <intro.html#References>`_].
+All these components are not part of the CAWA software package.
 However, the content of the ERA-Interim products being resampled and collocated with the MERIS/MODIS L1b input products is given in Table :numref:`erainterim_bands`.